alisw/AliPhysics/MUON/READMEmchview.txt

 Next to it will be a list of buttons to select exactly what to plot from a data source (once you've selected a data source only).

 Note that whenever you click on a painter and get a new view, you get use the navigation buttons (top left) to go forward and backward, as in a web browser for instance.
-Note also that the mchview menu bar contains a "History" menu where you can see (and pick a view) all the views that were opened.
+Note also that the \em mchview menu bar contains a "History" menu where you can see (and pick a view) all the views that were opened.

 Even before selecting something to plot, at this stage you could use the program to familiarize yourself with the detector structure (aka mapping).

 \section mchview_datasource Specifying the data source

-The second tab of the mchview allows to select one or several data sources.
+The second tab of the \em mchview allows to select one or several data sources.
 Each data source, in turn, will provide one or more "things" to be plotted.
 The number of "things" actually depends on the data source.
 For instance, a raw data source will allow to plot the mean and the sigma of the pad charges.